top of page

 1. A paper on balancing norms (w/ Gunnar Björnsson)

-3. A paper on degradation and mental wronging
+4. A paper on the possibility of mental wronging

 7. A paper on morally offensive advice (w/ Jonas Haeg)